-These mini lemon blueberry muffins are tiny but mighty thanks to a bright blueberry center just bursting with flavor.
-Lemon and blueberry are such a classic combination, and though these are mini muffins, I've used a few special techniques to dial the flavors up to the max.
+Lemon and blueberry are a classic flavor combination, and though these are mini muffins, I've used a few special techniques to dial the flavors up to the max.

 And the lemon sugar on top is, well, it's not the icing on the cake — but it is the sugar on the muffin!